PythonNut/cryptomissive/README.md

 $ cd cryptomissive
 ```

+You will need a working copy of `openssl`, `python3` and a web browser.

 Now, make your message.
 The format of the message is the `<body>` of an HTML document.

 ```bash